capillariesio/capillaries/doc/scriptconfig.md

 For the **unique** index scenario ([rowid](glossary.md#rowid) is not a clustered key, so the key field must be unique), the second handler would throw an error when trying to insert the second index record.
 There is no way we can distinguish between this scenario (which is a valid case if a re-run happened) and the duplicate key error scenario (in which we should stop processing and complain about a duplicate key).
 But, since key fields are unique in this scenario, Capillaries have the luxury of cleaning up batch leftovers in the [index table](glossary.md#index-table) by key value, not by [rowid](glossary.md#rowid).
 So, the second handler simply deletes all index records with key 'aaa' during the cleanup, without paying attention to [rowid](glossary.md#rowid).

+### max_batch_processing_time
+Processor A may start a batch, mark it as NodeBatchStart and then crash without sending Ack or Retry.
+Correspondent message will be picked up by another processor B.
+Processor B will need to clean up the results for this batch in the database.
+If, for some reason, processor A is still active and writing data to the database, data will end up wrong and/or a "duplicate record" error will occur.
+To mitigate this issue, before cleanup, processor B gives processor A max_batch_processing_time milliseconds to finish processing this batch.

+Default: 1 min

 ### r - reader
 Configures table or file reader, depending on the [processor type](glossary.md#processor-types)